iposton/angular-ssr-movie-search/README.md

 * Find the API link and submit your app details to recieve an api key.
 * App details: Application Name: Movie Search, Application URL localhost:4000, Application Summary: an app that will search for movies that are related to the search term entered into the app input and display them in the ui.
 * add key to the server.ts file in your app. `WARNING: Do not commit your api key to github. if you do it could be found and used by another party.`

-### send request to server with http module
-* add `FormControl` from `angular/forms` and set up input
-* set up `async observerable` to fire onInit.
-* each time there is text entered into the input fire a request for data.
-* create a data service file to handle each search api request. write this angular cli command in terminal: `ng g s services/data`
-* using angular http module send search term to server.ts
-* make an api folder and api.ts file
 * send search term to api.ts and send the api request to tmdb
 * send response (data) back to the client (front-end)
 * display the movie data in the ui